Generalization in diffusion models arises from geometry-adaptive harmonic representations: Introduction

-We exploit the relationship between denoising and density estimation to study these inductive biases.
+To study these inductive biases, we develop and exploit the relationship between denoising and density estimation.
 We find that DNN denoisers trained on photographic images perform a shrinkage operation in an orthonormal basis consisting of harmonic functions that are adapted to the geometry of features in the underlying image.
 We refer to these as {\em geometry-adaptive harmonic bases} (GAHBs).
-This observation, taken together with the generalization performance of DNN denoisers, suggests that optimal bases for denoising photographic images are GAHBs and, moreover, that inductive bias of DNN denoisers encourage such bases.
+This observation, taken together with the generalization performance of DNN denoisers, suggests that optimal bases for denoising photographic images are GAHBs and, moreover, that inductive biases of DNN denoisers encourage such bases.
 To test this more directly, we examine a particular class of images whose intensity variations are regular over regions separated by regular contours.
 A particular type of GAHB, known as ``bandlets'' \citep{Peyre2008bandletsparse}, have been shown to be near-optimal for denoising these images \citep{Dossal2011bandletdenoising}.
 We observe that the DNN denoiser operates within a GAHB similar to a bandlet basis, also achieving near-optimal performance.
 Thus the inductive bias enables the network to appropriately estimate the score in these cases.